abhijeetmohanan/containers/README.md

 # containers

-Build context for container Images
+This repository is to store all of the Build context to build container images.

+## Contents

+1. RTP Engine
+-> RTP and media proxy works with openips and Kamailio SIP proxy.